 For the Council's purposes, a major indicator is the sales tax.
-Actual revenue from the dedicated quarter-cent sales tax to the Local Transportation Fund (LTF) continued a trend of economic recovery since the Great Recession began in 2008.
-LTF revenues came in 6.67 percent above the budget estimate.
-Local sales tax revenues had been around \$3 million annually until the low point in 2009/10 of \$2.58 million.
-Since then annual revenues have grown steadily to \$4.1 million in FY 2019/20.
-The new estimate for 2021/22 is above \$4.5 million.
+Actual revenue from the dedicated quartercent sales tax to the Local Transportation Fund (LTF) continued a trend of economic recovery since the Great Recession began in 2008.
+Local sales tax revenues had been around \$3 million annually until the low point in 2009/10 of \$2.6 million.
+Since then annual revenues have grown steadily to \$5 million in FY 2020/21, when LTF revenues came in a full 20 percent above the budget estimate, providing a healthy surplus going forward.
+At this writing, the new LTF estimate indicates this trend leveling off to about one percent growth in the coming year.
+The estimate for 2022/23 is \$5.1 million.
+The Council's management remains encouraged by the stability and growth of sales tax revenues, the largest single source of Council funding.